Women's Rock Camp FAQ

 Q: I have an important and unavoidable commitment during WRC - is it okay to miss part of the day?

-Q: Do you offer financial aid for Women Rock Camp participants?
+Q: Do you offer financial aid for Women's Rock Camp participants?

-A: Tuition for Women's Rock Camp is sliding scale $75 to $300.
+A: Tuition for Women's Rock Camp is sliding scale $300 to $1000.
+Each participant's contribution goes directly into our financial aid fund.
 To confirm/hold your WRC spot:

-• If you'd like to pay in installments, please contact Shawna and let her know your plan!
+• If you'd like to pay in installments, please contact Alanna and let her know your plan!

 Please pay your full tuition as soon as possible since WRC is fast approaching!
 You will receive an email from the WRC Coordinator with more details.